yy2111/REST/README.md

 # Introduction

 A *RESTful architecture*, is an architectural style ([Fielding](https://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm)) for providing resources to clients using a set of request verbs and resource locations.
 A REST API allows a client to access resources provided by a service.
-You can read more about REST apis [here](https://github.com/CSC-326/Course/raw/master/Slides/RESTAPI_Frameworks.pptx).

 In this workshop, you will learn the concepts associated with REST APIs, practice accessing an existing REST api as a client, and implement a REST service.